cap-js/docs/node.js/outbox.md

 If not, there will be retries after (exponentially growing) waiting times.
 After a maximum number of attempts, the message is ignored for processing and remains in the database table which therefore also acts as a dead letter queue.
-See [Managing the Dead Letter Queue](#managing-the-dead-letter-queue) below to learn about how to handle such messages.
+See [Managing the Dead Letter Queue](#managing-the-dead-letter-queue), to learn about how to handle such messages.

-There is only one active message processor per service, tenant and app instance.
+There is only one active message processor per service, tenant, and app instance.
-Hence there won't be duplicate emits except in the unlikely case of an app crash right after the emit and before the deletion of the message entry.
+Hence, there won't be duplicate emits except in the unlikely case of an app crash right after the emit and before the deletion of the message entry.

 ::: tip
 Some errors during the emit are identified as unrecoverable, for example in [SAP Event Mesh](../guides/messaging/event-mesh) if the used topic is forbidden.